Package Btrait

 • several macrobenthos trait databases

-Here we explain how to work with the package functions using a small data set.
+In this vignette (“Btrait”) we explain how to work with the package functions using a small data set (to trigger this vignette in R, write: vignette (“Btrait”)).

 Density data